2nd show Saturday September 20, 2014 @ CHIPS N SALSA |

 Ever since I was a young child, I’ve never appreciated a person that used their size or power over others as an intimidation tactic.

-pain, even with just a mere glance.
+Most likely due to the fact that I have this unnatural curse that ensures I feel a perfect stranger’s pain, even with just a mere glance.
 So seeing people suffer is never something I care to be exposed to in person, and if confronted with one human being abusing another, I have no choice but to address it on the spot.

 The professional therapists of the world define this as internalizing – which basically means taking ownership over others pain and making it your own…